In this article, you will learn about dimensions and the dimensional formula of physical quantities with the help of examples.

 Following are the limitations of dimensional analysis.

-- We cannot derive the formula containing trigonometric function, exponential functions, logarithmic function, etc.
+• We cannot derive the formula containing trigonometric, exponential, logarithmic functions, etc.

-- It gives no information whether a physical quantity is a scalar or vector.
+• It gives no information on whether a physical quantity is a scalar or vector.